Oliver Hardy: With Stan Laurel

-Death
+Illness and death

-Hardy suffered a mild heart attack in May 1954, and he began looking after his health for the first time in his life.
-He lost more than 150 pounds (68 kg) in a few months which completely changed his appearance.
-Letters written by Laurel refer to Hardy having terminal cancer, and it was speculated that this was the reason for Hardy's rapid weight loss.
+Hardy had a mild heart attack in May 1954 and he began looking after his health for the first time in his life.
+He lost more than 150 pounds (68 kg) within a few months which completely changed his appearance.
+Letters written by Laurel refer to Hardy having terminal cancer and it was speculated that this was the reason for Hardy's rapid weight loss.
 Both men were smokers; Hal Roach said that they were a couple of "freight train smoke stacks".

-Hardy suffered a major stroke on September 14, 1956, that left him confined to bed and unable to speak for several months.
+Hardy had a major stroke on September 14, 1956, that left him confined to bed and unable to speak for several months.
 He remained at home in the care of his wife Lucille.
-After suffering two more strokes in early August 1957, he slipped into a coma and died from cerebral thrombosis on August 7, 1957, at age 65.
+Following two more strokes in early August 1957, he slipped into a coma and died from cerebral thrombosis on August 7, 1957, at age 65.
 After he was cremated, his ashes were interred in the Masonic Garden of Valhalla Memorial Park Cemetery in North Hollywood.
-Laurel was inconsolable at the loss of his "dear pal and partner"; his doctor advised Laurel against attending the funeral, due to his own poor health, and Laurel said that "Babe would understand."
+Laurel was inconsolable at the loss of his "dear pal and partner"; his doctor advised Laurel against attending the funeral, due to his own poor health, and Laurel agreed stating that "Babe would understand".